tomedegroot/study-material/Linux+LPICLevel1Exam1/rpmPackageManagement.md

 2. Verify `-V`
 3. Install `-i`
 4. Upgrade `-U`
 5. Freshen `-F` -> same as upgrading, but only upgrades if a previous version is installed.
-This is handy if you have a bunch of rpm's and want to use those to update, but only if an older version is already installed.
+This is handy if you have a bunch of rpm's and want to use those to update, but only if an older version is already installed (so in a script, piping or redirecting)
 5. Remove `-e`

 And the second option is an option specific for that action or one of the general options, suc as `v` for verbose.
 See: